 Ciabatta Bread Recipe >>

 Cornetti are a pastry/bread similar to a French croissant.
 Cornetti may be filled with a dollop of chocolate, jam, lemon curd, or Nutella but some regions use them as a form of roll without a sweet filling in the middle.

 Focaccia, pronounced foh-KAH-chee-uh, is an Italian flat bread that is usually seasoned with olive oil and salt and sometimes herbs.

-We have provided you with a basic focaccia recipe and a number of variations.
+We have provided you with 2 basic focaccia recipes and a number of toppings.

 Piadina is an unleavened, rustic Italian flatbread that is from the Romagna region of Italy.
 It is made with white flour, lard (olive oil or vegetable shortening), salt and water.